Transfer operators and topological field theory: Discussion

 \subsubsection{Spontaneously broken $\mathcal Q$ symmetry: stochastic chaos}

-In Ref.\cite{Mine2}, the $\mathcal Q$-symmetry breaking picture was discussed under the assumption that $\Gamma_g$ can not be negative (see Fig.\ref{Fig2}b).
+In Ref.\cite{Mine3}, the $\mathcal Q$-symmetry breaking picture was discussed under the assumption that $\Gamma_g$ can not be negative (see Fig.\ref{Fig2}b).
 This assumption was based on the following argument.
 The Witten index can be viewed as the partition function of the noise, and since the noise does not have instabilities, states with negative attenuation rates must not exist.
 This argument, however, must be discarded because the eigenstates with nonzero eigenvalues are non-$\mathcal Q$-symmetric and consequently they do not contribute to the Witten index representing (up to a topological factor) the partition function of the noise.

-This does not necessarily suggest, however, that reasons forcing $\Gamma_g$ to be nonnegative do not exist in some classes of DS's.
-In DS's that do have such a reason, Fig.\ref{Fig2}b is the only possible picture of the $\mathcal Q$-symmetry breaking.
+This does not necessarily suggest, however, that reasons forcing $\Gamma_g$ to be nonnegative do not exist in some classes of DSs.
+In DSs that do have such a reason, Fig.\ref{Fig2}b is the only possible picture of the $\mathcal Q$-symmetry breaking.
 In general case, on the other hand, $\Gamma_g$ can be negative.
 The three possible spectra corresponding to this situation are given in Figs.\ref{Fig2}c,\ref{Fig2}d, and \ref{Fig2}f.

 For the situation in Fig.\ref{Fig2}d, the partition function can take on negative values in the long time limit, $Z|_{t\to\infty} \sim e^{t |\Gamma_g|}\cos E_g t$.
 The same is true for Fig.\ref{Fig2}d.
 If we recall now that in the long time limit $Z$ must have the meaning of averaged number of periodic solutions/orbits (see Secs. \ref{PhysPartFunc} and \ref{TOSec}), the negativeness of $Z$ looks suspicious.
+This, however, does not necessarily point onto the possibility that such FP spectra are not realizable.
+It only suggests that for such models the dynamic partition function does not represent the number of periodic solutions.

-This may point on the possibility that such spectra may not be realizable.
-This also leads to the conclusion that Fig.\ref{Fig2}c is the most likely picture of $\mathcal Q$-symmetry breaking when $\Gamma_g<0$.
-In this situation\footnote{Factor 2 here comes from the two-fold degeneracy of the non-$\mathcal Q$-symmetric BF pair of the ground state}
+In either case, Fig.\ref{Fig2}c seems to be most likely picture of $\mathcal Q$-symmetry breaking.
+In this situation, \footnote{Factor 2 here comes from the two-fold degeneracy of the non-$\mathcal Q$-symmetric BF pair of the ground state}